The Top 100 Most Powerful Companies of the World dominate nearly every sector.

 On the financial front are some of the major US and Chinese banks.
 ICBC, (Industrial and Commercial Bank of China) remained in the top spot for the eighth straight years with more than $4.3 trillion in assets.

 But we must also look at the psychological effect of several giants.
 The tech industry has been on a consistent boom and has a different kind of proximity to its clients.
-Companies like Amazon, Facebook, Google are used by billions on a daily bases.
+Companies like Amazon, Facebook, Google are used by billions on a daily basis.
 Corporate fiat is increasingly being tested in the court of public opinion.
 Should companies like Amazon be broken up Rockefeller’s oil empire?

 In the era of the internet and global communications, protests against corporate power know no national boundaries.
 Beyond corporate bargaining power, there are political reasons why multi-billion companies are likely to remain largely nationally supervised.
 Governments do not answer to international consensus but to local voters.

-And brands like Coca-Cola, Walt-Disney, McDonald’s have reached to the farthest and even poorest parts of the world.
+And brands like Coca-Cola, Walt-Disney, McDonald’s have reached the farthest and even poorest parts of the world.

 Monopolistic strategies displayed by giant corporations bask in the principles and notions of capitalism.